Railway accident on the Bostian Bridge: Subsequent events

 According to legend, on the anniversary of the accident, the screeching of the wheels and screams of the passengers can still be heard, and the ghost of a uniformed railway employee can be seen with a gold watch.
 According to slightly varying accounts, the ghost of the man with the golden clock was first seen on the first anniversary of the accident.
 It is said to have been the spirit of Baggage Master Hugh K. Linster, whose body was found with a broken neck in the wreckage.

 On the morning of August 27, 1941, the fiftieth anniversary of the accident, the rider of a car that had a flat tire was waiting for help.
 She thought she had heard and seen a train crash off the bridge, shattering its old-fashioned wooden passenger cars.
 The woman could hear the screaming and moaning of wounded.
 Her husband and the owner of a nearby shop found no wreck in Third Creek.

-On the 119th anniversary of the accident, on August 27, 2010, just before 3:00 am, 10 to 12 amateur ghost observers, so-called ghost hunters, were illegally on the bridge, hoping to hear the sounds of the accident and perhaps see something.
+On the 119th anniversary of the accident, on August 27, 2010, just before 3:00 am, 10 to 12 amateur ghost observers were illegally on the bridge, hoping to hear the sounds of the accident and perhaps see something.
 Instead, a real Norfolk Southern train came with three locomotives and one carriage.
 The terrified ghost observers ran about 150 foot (50 m) back towards Statesville, to get to safety.
-All but two made it.
 The 29-year-old Christopher Kaiser from Charlotte was hit by the train and killed.
-A woman, whom Kaiser wanted to bring to safety, fell about 10 to 12 feet from the bridge and was so badly injured that she had to be treated at Carolinas Medical Center in Charlotte.
+A woman, whom Kaiser wanted to bring to safety, fell about 30 to 40 feet from the bridge and was so badly injured that she had to be treated at Carolinas Medical Center in Charlotte.